 As we enter July, we also enter the peak rental session in NYC.
-If your lease will soon be up for renewal you should be prepared for a potential rent increase.
-This is something just about every New York tenant experiences at one time or another.
-Such increases are partly driven by increased operating costs for landlords and, the thinking goes, landlords expect that after your first year you’ll be too broke or lazy to move again.
+If your lease is soon up for renewal, you should be, prepared for a potential rent increase.
+Something just about every New York tenant experiences at one time or another: increased operating costs for landlords partly drive such increases and, the thinking goes, landlords expect that after your first year, you’ll be too broke or lazy to move again.
 Fortunately, it is possible to negotiate how much it increases.

-Now is a good time to negotiate for a smaller increase as landlords have had a tough time this year.
-Let’s face it, they don’t want you out, they just want more money.
+Now is an excellent time to negotiate for a smaller increase as landlords have had a tough time this year.
+Let’s face it; they don’t want you out; they want more money.
 Provided you’ve been a good tenant, they don’t want you to leave as this will mean a loss while they search for a new tenant.
-The key in these types of negotiations is to find a solution that keeps both you and the landlord happy.
-Every situation is different so it’s up to you in deciding how long to drag out negotiations or whether to accept a final offer or not.
+The key in these negotiations is finding a solution that keeps both you and the landlord happy.
+Every situation is different, so it’s up to you to decide how long to drag out negotiations or whether to accept a final offer or not.
 Whatever the case, here are some tips to help your case.

-Leave the baseball bat at the door, threats and stern language will do you no good here.
-Instead, be calm, respectful and make a good opening in finding a compromise.
+Leave the baseball bat at the door; threats and stern language will do you no good here.
+Instead, be calm, respectful, and make a good opening in finding a compromise.
 Something along the lines of “I’ve been a respectful tenant for X amount of time and have always paid my rent on time.
-I enjoy living here and wish to continue but the proposed increase is far too high for me to pay.
-I would like to discuss the terms and find something that we can both be happy with.”
+I enjoy living here and wish to continue, but the proposed increase is far too high for me to pay.
+I want to discuss the terms and find something that we can both be happy with.”
 A phone call or email is usually a good start.
 If that doesn’t get a response, go in person to pay next month’s rent.

-Find out if property prices have gone up or down in your neighborhood through borough specific market reports.
-If you’ll be paying more than market value after the increase this can be a big tipping point.
-Coming to negotiations armed with numbers puts you in a much stronger position then the tenant who has little else but a sad story.
+Find out if property prices have gone up or down in your neighborhood through borough-specific market reports.
+If you are paying more than the market value after the increase, this can be a big tipping point.
+Coming to negotiations armed with numbers puts you in a much stronger position than the tenant, who has little else but a sad story.

-Concessions and upgrade are far easier to acquire than price changes.
+Concessions and upgrades are far easier to acquire than price changes.
 Would you be willing to pay the increased rent if the landlord agreed to replace some fixtures?
 What about a bathroom renovation?
-If they won’t budge on the money this can be a good chance to weasel something else out of them.
+If they don’t budge on the money, this can be a good chance to weasel something else out of them.